 - Ensure that the city is doing the best they can to help facilitate this by looking at the different options and trying to make sure the policies that are currently in place are not prohibiting people from taking full advantage of them.

 - Advocate for those that wish to downsize, to build housing suitable for seniors.
-Homes with ground floor entrances, bathrooms, and a bedroom.

 Long-term fiscal stability is a priority in Newton.
 Currently, Newton City spending is far outpacing Newton resident’s household income.
 We consistently plan incorrectly and never have money for basic City improvements.
 Just as any business owner would do I will:

 - Seek solutions for ongoing fiscal challenges

 - Stop spending on needless consultant studies and listen to outcomes when we do

 - Strive to set our City up for long-term fiscal success to ensure our children and future generations are not still paying for the mistakes of our past.

 Preservation of Newton’s green space is a priority.
 We must protect our natural environment.
 As development in our Garden City increases, so should green spaces and parks both small and large in order to offset the impact.
 We should highlight and protect our scenic spots and ensure they are properly maintained.
 Bullough’s Pond, Crystal Lake, Echo Bridge, the Lower Falls trail, the Christina Street Bridge, and many others, are local scenic spots that enhance our community.
 I will advocate for increasing open spaces for active and passive recreation throughout the city.